Kristfur/the-fire-pit/README.md

 ### Navbar

-A navbar allows for easy navigation throughout the site, the logo and name of the resturaunt are displayed at the top right.
+A navbar allows for easy navigation throughout the site, the logo and name of the restaurant are displayed at the top right.

 ![Feature navbar](docs/read_me_images/feature-navbar.JPG)

 ### Footer

 The footer displays contact info and provided links to the socials for The Fire Pit for the user to easily find us.
-The contact information have links that open the user's preferrred mailing/calling platform with our email/phone number already dialed for easy contacting.
+The contact information have links that open the user's preferred mailing/calling platform with our email/phone number already dialed for easy contacting.

 ![Feature footer](docs/read_me_images/feature-footer.JPG)